BryantLogan/bro-code-python-notes/README.md

 # BroCodePythonNotes
-Note from BroCode's Beginner Python Course
+Notes from BroCode's Beginner Python Course

+These are the notes from his YouTube Python Course